ga-curriculum/mongodb-atlas-setup-lab/exercise/README.md

     Click here
 </summary>

-1. Provide the required information.
+1. Provide the **required information**.
 You should store this username and password somewhere easily accessible and secure (like a password manager).
-2. Read the Terms of Service and Privacy Policy, then agree to them.
+2. Read the **Terms of Service** and **Privacy Policy**, then agree to them.
-3. Finally select the Create your Atlas acount option.
+3. Finally select the **Create your Atlas acount** option.

 If you created an account without using Sign up with Google, you'll be taken to a page asking you to verify your email, as shown below.

 ![Atlas Email Verification](./assets/email-verification.png)

 Find the email from MongoDB in your inbox and verify your email.

 After you've verified your email, you'll be taken to a page informing you that you've successfully verified your email and a **Continue** button.

 Click the **Continue** button.

-Exercise
-Skip to the **Welcome to Atlas** section below.
+Proceed to the **'Welcome to Atlas'** section below.

 </details>